 Misconception: “Adoption agencies withhold relevant information about the adoption, birth mother and child.”

-Other General Adoption Statistics
+Other General U.S. Adoption Statistics

-62 percent of children adopted privately are placed with the adoptive family when they are newborns or less than one year old.
+- 62 percent of children adopted privately are placed with the adoptive family when they are newborns or less than one year old.

-21 percent of private adoptions are transracial.
+- 21 percent of private adoptions are transracial.

-88 percent of adoptive parents describe themselves as a “happy” couple, while 83 percent of non-adoptive parents describe themselves as a “happy” couple."
+- 88 percent of adoptive parents describe themselves as a “happy” couple, while 83 percent of non-adoptive parents describe themselves as a “happy” couple.

 Education Adoption Statistics

+- At American Adoptions, more than 95 percent of adoptive families have a high school education, and more than 90 percent have a bachelor’s degree.
 Nationally, adoptive parents have at least a high school education in 79 percent of private domestic adoptions.

-Adopted children ages 6-11 are just as likely to read leisurely as non-adopted children.
+- Adopted children ages 6-11 are just as likely to read leisurely as non-adopted children.

-Children adopted privately are more likely to be engaged in school than are children adopted internationally and through foster care.
+- Children adopted privately are more likely to be engaged in school than are children adopted internationally and through foster care.

-85 percent of privately adopted children ages 6-17 engage in extracurricular activities.
+- 85 percent of privately adopted children ages 6-17 engage in extracurricular activities.

 Home/Neighborhood Adoption Statistics

-Almost half of privately adopted children are the only child living in the home.
+- Almost half of privately adopted children are the only child living in the home.

-*All adoption statistics (except for "More general adoption statistics on the birth mother") are taken from the U.S. Department of Health’s 2007 National Survey of Adoptive Parents (NSAP).
+Except where noted, all information is taken from the U.S. Department of Health’s 2007 National Survey of Adoptive Parents (NSAP).

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.